Immunology-Oncology

 Research Chairs

-Research Chair in leukemia supported by Industrial Alliance: Dr Josée Hébert, M.D., F.R.C.P.
-(C).
+- Research Chair in leukemia supported by Industrial Alliance: Dr Josée Hébert, M.D.

 Accomplishments and Recent Achievements